tomas-bzdusek/research-website/content/publication/non-abelian-topology-of-nodal-line-rings-in-pt-symmetric-systems/index.md

   monopole charge flips sign when braided along a path with a nontrivial Berry phase.
 This facilitates a new type non-Abelian “braiding” of nodal-line rings inside the momentum space, that has not been previously reported.
-The work begins with a brief review of PT-symmetric band topology, and the geometric arguments employed in our theoretical analysis are supplemented in the appendices with formal mathematical derivations.
+The work begins with a brief review of $\mathcal{PT}$-symmetric band topology, and the geometric arguments employed in our theoretical analysis are supplemented in the appendices with formal mathematical derivations.
 draft: false